Charles Henry Carter: Later years

 Upon his retirement from missionary life, Carter became Pastor of the Ponsonby Baptist Church in New Zealand.
 He was the first president of the Baptist Union of New Zealand.
 While in retirement he compiled a Sinhalese – English dictionary and made the third revision of his Sinhalese bible, alleged by some to be one of the finest biblical translations of the day (New Zealand Baptist 1914).
 He also became a student of hymnology.
+The Carter family home was in Harcourt Street, Grey Lynn, Auckland New Zealand.

 Family

 Carter married Hannah Morton on 16 June 1853.
 They had six children and a numerous grandchildren.
 A dedicated family man, Carter delighted in his grandchildren, and instilled in them a sense of Christian duty.